 It takes the Graduate Program Office several days after the deadline to process application materials and update the items received.

-In regards to the optional items (Optional applicant profile questions, Academic Resume/CV, and Personal Statement), if you did not submit something that was optional, the "not received" status will remain, but will not affect the completeness of your application.
+In regards to the optional items (Optional applicant profile questions and Academic Resume/CV), if you did not submit something that was optional, the "not received" status will remain, but will not affect the completeness of your application.
 Your application will not be penalized for having "not received" optional items, please do not upload a file for the sake of having it marked as "received" if it is not truly the item requested.
 Thank you.

 As of the 2015 admissions, we will allow a 2nd area of interest.
 It is not required to have a 2nd area of interest.
 If you only have one interest, please list only the one.
 The clinical areas (adult or child) can ONLY be listed as a 1st area interest with NO 2nd area interest.
 Once you have selected your area(s), please list the faculty within the area(s) that you have interest in, in the Faculty Match question.
 If these sections were filled out incorrectly, our office will try to contact you and work together on correcting the sections.

 Our evaluation will be based on the application as a whole.
-We do not have rigid cut-off points on conventional criteria such as GRE scores or GPA.
-However, the bulk of our accepted applicants are strong on these criteria.
-We have provided admissions statistics for GRE/GPA because this is a popular inquiry.
-Because standardized tests were designed for the standard student and may not reflect the capabilities of applicants from less traditional backgrounds, we would also like to encourage applicants with unusual qualifications to submit supplementary materials (e.g., non academic recommendations, summary of work experience) which they feel will more truly demonstrate their competence.
+We do not have rigid cut-off points on conventional criteria, though the UW Graduate School does require a minimum of 3.0 GPA (on a 4.0 scale).
+However, the bulk of our accepted applicants are strong on the GPA criteria and more.
+We have provided admissions statistics for the GPA because this is a popular inquiry.
+Since we removed the GRE in 2021, we will no longer post admissions statistics which include the GRE.
+Because standardized tests were designed for the standard student and may not reflect the capabilities of applicants from backgrounds that differ from those of the test-content creators' experiences, we would also like to encourage applicants with other qualifications to submit supplementary materials (e.g., non academic recommendations, summary of work experience) which they feel will more truly demonstrate their competence.